Hair Drug Testing

 There is no need to segment if your client has not taken drugs, as a standard overview is all that is needed.

 Not every hair drug test is the same.
 Many firms test just a small number of metabolites for each drug group and some do not test any.
 This means it is very difficult to identify if the drugs have been consumed by the client or appear as a result of passive exposure.
 In general, the more detailed the hair test and the larger the number of metabolites tested the more accurate the result.

 To further support this, DNA Legal carry out an extended wash process to ensure all traces of contamination are removed from the hair.

-As a unique service we even test the wash to determine the level of drugs found, once they are close to zero we know the result of the hair test is not due to contamination.
+Uniquely, we always test the washes to ensure result of the hair test is not due to contamination.

 How do hair drug tests work?

 Hair strand drug testing analyses hair strand samples, not the hair follicle, to assess a history of drug consumption.
 Hair samples are sent to our laboratory to be examined for both substances and metabolites – a primary indicator of usage within a specific period of time, rather than contamination.

 DNA Legal are able to define whether a client has only been in an environment with drugs, e.g. where cannabis has been smoked, or if they have consumed the substance themselves.
 Hair drug testing can accurately identify past drug patterns up to 12 months, dependent on the client's hair length; 1cm of hair can reflect one month of drug use.

 Mistakenly, sometimes consumers refer to hair strand drug testing as 'hair follicle drug testing', however, hair follicles are very rarely used for testing purposes.